junxit/us-congress-bills-117/metadata.md

 - 2021-10-28 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2021-10-28 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2021-10-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 160.
+- 2021-12-09 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote.(consideration: CR S9082-9084; text: CR S9084-9085)
+- 2021-12-09 — Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote. (consideration: CR S9082-9084; text: CR S9084-9085)